 Melissa & Doug Add and Subtract Abacus

 If your child is interested in math and counting, this abacus is another classic option often seen in Montessori classrooms.
 Not only does it help enhance your child’s math skills, but it also encourages pattern and color recognition.

 It comes with an interchangeable board, so you can work on addition, subtraction, or color matching.
 Suitable for ages 3 and above.

 It’s useful for enhancing a child’s hand-eye coordination and tracking skills.
 It’s lightweight and relatively compact, so you can easily store it on a shelf.
 Best suited for children ages 3 and up.

 Benefits of Wooden Toys

-There’s no doubt that wooden toys usually last longer than plastic, so long as they’re made from high-quality wood.
-This makes them a timeless option that can be passed down through generations and give a toy a certain sentimental value.
+There’s no doubt that wooden toys usually last longer than plastic as long as they’re made from high-quality wood.
+This makes them a timeless option that can be passed down through generations and give a toy sentimental value.